TheNumber5/c-onetimepad/README.md

 You can run `Autodecrypt.bat` to automatically decrypt all the example files from the repository.

+# How to use the GUI
+Open the `OneTimePadGUI.py` file with Python.
+For encryption, select the input file, and then you can press "Auto new" to both output and key, and then click the encrypt/decrypt button.

+For decryption, select the input, output, and key file selectively.

 # How it works

 The one-time pad encryption program uses the XOR operation to encrypt and decrypt files.
 The XOR operation is a bitwise operation that takes two binary numbers as input and returns a binary number with the same length as the input numbers.
 The output bit is 1 if and only if the corresponding input bits are different.